 We regret having to record the death of Mrs Jane Elizabeth Cheeseman, the wife of Mr Alfred John Cheeseman, of Beaufort, the sad event occuring on Thursday evening, at the residence of her daughter, Mrs E. Haggis.
 Deceased had suffered for about two years from chronic Bright's disease and chronic valvular heart disease, and for two days prior to her death from apoplexy and coma.
 She was a native of Huntington, England but came to Victoria when two years of age with her parents, the late Mr and Mrs John Wright of Carngham.
 She was married at the age of 20 years at Carngham, and has a family of five sons and eight daughters, all of whom are living except one daughter.
 The eldest son, Mr Herbert John Cheeseman, resides in Melbourne, as also does a married daughter, Mrs Cowl.
 Other daughters, Mrs Mills and Mrs Allen live at Warburton Gippsland and Miriam near Serviceton, respectively.
 Deceased who was esteemed for her many good qualities, had reached the age of 61 years, 17 of which had been spent in Beaufort.
 In addition to the bereaved husband and family (ranging from 40 to 16 years of age), deceased leaves 20 grandchildren to mourn her loss.

-One of William's sisters, Emily Grace (pictured on the left of the photo below of her and her younger sister Rosina Olive) married Victor James Mills at Frankston on the outskirts of Melbourne in 1911.
+In the year Jane died, her and Alfred's daughter, Emily Grace (pictured on the left of the photo below of her and her younger sister Rosina Olive), married Victor James Mills at the Melbourne suburb of Frankston.
 She and Victor had two boys - Victor Campbell and John Henry Charles Mills - before Victor senior enlisted in the First AIF and departed for overseas service (some in the family think that Emily may also have had a daughter, Sheila Grace Cheeseman, who was born after the war).
 According to his military record, Victor served as a private soldier in the 7th Battalion.
 Emily's niece, Christina ('Teen') Bainbridge nee Cheeseman tells us that Emily and her two boys lived with Emily's family at Beaufort during all the war years.
 'When the war ended, they received a letter from Ralph [Emily's brother] saying the ship he was coming home on contained Victor Mills and that it was "a pity he was coming when so many better men would never come again".
 When that letter arrived', Teen continues, 'Emily took the boys to his mother's in Ballarat and left them there'.
 It seems she feared resuming her life with Victor and saw leaving him as her only way out of 'a bad marriage'.
 The real shame was that her decision also led her to be separated from, and ostracised by, her own loving family.
 'Aunty Ada was the last of the family to see her, long after we went to the Mallee, Ada just shut the door on her, said she was with an Army officer and was well dressed'.

 In 1913, Alfred and Jane's youngest daughter, Rosina Olive married John George Tulloch (1889-1936), a sawmiller, at St Andrew's Anglican Church at Beaufort.
 Their wedding certificate shows that Rose was then a spinster living at Beaufort and John a bachelor whose normal abode was Warburton in Gippsland.
 His parents were Scottish-born George Tulloch (1846-1915), a saw miller, and Annie McLeod (1850-1930) who were married at Launceston in Tasmania in 1870 and had twelve children between then and 1890.
 Rose and John's marriage was witnessed by Rose's sister Ellen Frances Cheeseman, Mary Bailey and George Krick (Rose and Ellen's cousin-in-law).
 Although no doubt tinged with sadness over the recent death of Jane Elizabeth, the 'pretty wedding', as it was described by the correspondent to the Ripon Shire Advocate seemed to be a happy, even a joyous occasion: